zderApfel/RoU/README.md

 ### Veteran

-*You're a veteran who fought against the coup of 2035.
+*You're a veteran who valiently fought against the coup of 2035.
 Your combat skills are still fresh through your rigorous training for a day like this.
 This is your time to shine*

 **-Attributes-**